 Manual vs. Automatic Grain Mills

-There isn’t a large difference in how a manual or automatic grain mill operate.
-Both are designed to grind most grains and both can be adjusted to regulate coarseness.
-However, the biggest difference is the speed at which you can turn your grains.
+There isn’t a significant difference in how a manual grain mill or automatic motorized mill machine operates.
+Both are designed to grind most grains, and both can be adjusted to regulate coarseness.
+However, the most significant difference is the speed at which you can turn your grains.